 Is the argument that if a team can't compete regularly for CFP spot, attendance will fall and community benefits from the team will fall off?

-Boise State and myriad other teams had enormous support for decades despite having near zero chance at winning a national title.
+Boise State and myriad other teams have enjoyed rabid support for decades despite having near zero chance at winning a national title.
 Has that changed?

-Fresno State games always were the center of enormous community parties as their teams drew near sellouts through the 1980s--despite the team's inability to compete beyond the Mid-American conference.
+Fresno State games always were the center of rollicking community parties as their teams drew near sellouts through the 1980s--despite the team's inability to compete beyond the Mid-American conference.

 Yes, college football is a mess and must be cleaned up.
-But how does its messy state necessarily cut into Boise fan support, which is enormous?
+But how does its messy state necessarily cut into Boise fan support?

 The one big lesson from FBS history seems forgotten in this analysis.
 An FBS school that claws its way into a better conference should beware.
 If they aren't competitive in the new league, attendance will fall.
 Better to be an equal-sized fish in a smaller conference than at the bottom of a bigger one.